Table of Contents

 As such these restaurants are catering towards a specific target customers that value their quality above all.

-McDonald's vs Adapting to New Needs and Audiences
+7. McDonald's vs Adapting to New Needs and Audiences

 Catering towards future needs

 The fast-food chain is also functioning as a modern business that is focused on optimizing its marketing strategy.

 This is what sets them apart.
-McDonald’s as well as their fast-food competitors are trying to stay one step ahead of each other.
+McDonald’s and their fast-food competitors are trying to stay one step ahead of each other.

 One example of how McDonald’s adapted to future trends was when they introduced the touchscreens to choose the menu from or when they implemented a vegetarian option to attract the vegetarian segment.